slsa-framework/slsa/docs/spec/draft/source-requirements.md

 6.  `dependencyLevels` MAY be empty as source revisions are typically terminal nodes in a supply chain.

-Verifiers MAY issue these attestations based on their understanding of the underlying system (e.g. based on design docs, security reviews, etc...), but at SLSA Source Level 3 MUST used tamper-proof [detailed attestations](#detailed-attestations) appropriate to their SCP when making the assessment.
+Verifiers MAY issue these attestations based on their understanding of the underlying system (e.g. based on design docs, security reviews, etc...), but at SLSA Source Level 3 MUST used tamper-proof [full attestations](#full-attestations) appropriate to their SCP when making the assessment.

 #### Example